YlsooCorp/aivory-pro/docs/config-feature-browse.md

-# Browse Functionality in big-AGI 🌐
+# Browse Functionality in Ylsoo Aivory 🌐

-Allows users to load web pages across various components of `big-AGI`.
+Allows users to load web pages across various components of `Ylsoo Aivory`.
 This feature is supported by Puppeteer-based browsing services, which are the most common way to render web pages in a headless environment.

 Once configured, the Browsing service provides the following functionality:

-- ✅ **Paste a URL**: Simply paste/drag a URL into the chat, and `big-AGI` will load and attach the page (very effective)
+- ✅ **Paste a URL**: Simply paste/drag a URL into the chat, and `Ylsoo Aivory` will load and attach the page (very effective)
-- ✅ **Use /browse**: Type `/browse [URL]` in the chat to command `big-AGI` to load the specified web page
+- ✅ **Use /browse**: Type `/browse [URL]` in the chat to command `Ylsoo Aivory` to load the specified web page
 - ✅ **ReAct**: ReAct will automatically use the `loadURL()` function whenever a URL is encountered

 It does not yet support the following functionality: